jossai87/bedrock-agents-streamlit/README.md

 ## Configuration and Setup

 ### Step 1: Creating S3 Buckets
 - **Domain Data Bucket**: Create an S3 bucket to store the domain data.
-For example, call the S3 bucket "knowledgebase-bedrock-agentr-alias".
+For example, call the S3 bucket "knowledgebase-bedrock-agent-alias".
 We will use the default settings.
 After creation, add the .pdf files located [here](https://github.com/jossai87/bedrock-agents-streamlit/tree/main/s3Docs) to the s3 bucket.

 ![Bucket create 1](Streamlit_App/images/bucket_pic_1.png)